IBM/keyprotect-java-client/README.md

 Currently, the artifact is not available on Maven Central, so a local install is required.
-The following steps will clone the project locally, and run a maven install to build and create the artifact in your local machines maven repository.
+The following steps will clone the project locally, and run a maven install to build and create the artifact in your local maven repository.

 ```sh
 git clone https://github.com/IBM/keyprotect-java-client